macarooni-man/auto-mcs/docker/README.md

 - **Username**: `root`
 - **Password**: `auto-mcs`

-- ⚠️ We HIGHLY recommend that you change the default credentials.
-To do so, simply modify the `-c root:auto-mcs` parameter with the desired credentials.
+- ⚠️ In order to use this image, you'll have to change the default credentials.
+To do so, simply modify the `WEB_USERNAME` and `WEB_PASSWORD` parameters with the desired credentials.
-  - Example: `-c U$ern4me:P@s$w0rd`
+  - Example: `WEB_USERNAME: 'U$ern4me' WEB_PASSWORD: 'P@s$w0rd'`

 ## Data Persistence